 Acknowledgments: The first part of this assignment draws largely from Prof. O'Brien's.
-The compilation with glsl shaders was brand new in CS 184 as of spring, and requires extra work to make sure you have everything working.
+The compilation with glsl shaders is brand new in CS 184 this year, and requires extra work to make sure you have everything working.
 So, please start early!